bcmichael/RNMR-Docs/docs/command/full_command.md

 Either the zero or first order phase parameter can be changed up or down in steps of 1, 10, or 100.
 To move the pivot point, use Z to call `ZO`.
 Then move the cursor and press enter to exit `ZO`.
 Finally press P to move the pivot to the cursor.
+## PIDL
+Set lock PID gain factors

+Format: `PIDL` fctrp fctri

+Qualifiers: /P /I

+Qualifier Defaults: /P /I

+Defaults: current current

+Prerequisites: RNMR lock control.
+RNMRA only.

+Description:
+`PIDL` sets the proportional and integral gain factors for the lock PID. /P and /I can be used to select which parameter to update.
+If no qualifier is supplied RNMR will set both parameters.
+If a gain factor to be set is not provided RNMR will prompt for it with the current value as a default.
 ## PLDEV
 Select plotting device